TheWorldAvatar/trip-agent/README.md

     Format for upperbound and lowerbound depends on the instantiated time series table, tested with epoch seconds/milliseconds and java.time.Instant.
 In principle, it should work for any Java time classes with the "parse" method, e.g. ZonedDateTime.

+## Prerequisite

+This agent makes use of the outgoing stack endpoint <https://github.com/TheWorldAvatar/stack/tree/main/stack-manager#outgoing-stack-endpoint> for querying.
+Therefore please make sure that time series data is retrievable at this endpoint.

 ## Instantiation of trips

 Trip detection code is adapted from <https://github.com/TeamINTERACT/trip_detection/tree/master>.